Cops Crack Hospital Worker’s 40-Year-Old Murder. But Who Killed Her Killer?

 But in an odd turn of events, Freeman was murdered months later and his body was dumped in a wooded area in rural Illinois that wasn’t far from where he lived.
 Cops have yet to identify his killer, but now believe it could be linked to Rotatori’s murder.

-Before she was killed, Rotatori was temporarily staying at the Best Western Frontier Hotel after relocating to the area and starting a job as a hospital nutritionist.
+Before she was killed, Rotatori was temporarily staying at the Best Western Frontier Hotel after relocating to the area and starting a job as a food services director at Jennie Edmundson Hospital.
 She had plans to live at the hotel until her husband could drive to meet her with their mobile home, according to a report at the time from the Omaha World-Herald.

-After she failed to show up for work on June 25, 1982, just days after starting orientation, a hotel employee discovered her body soaked in blood from a single stab wound in her ground floor hotel room, according to the Daily Nonpareil a local newspaper in southwest Iowa.
+After she failed to show up for work on June 25, 1982, just days after starting orientation, a hotel employee discovered her body in her ground floor hotel room clad in pajamas soaked blood from a single stab wound, according to the Daily Nonpareil a local newspaper in southwest Iowa.
 The Pottawattamie County medical examiner said she may have been dead for 12 hours and that she had been sexually assaulted.

+There were no signs of forced entry or a struggle, Eldon Jones, the police captain at the time said, telling the Lincoln Journal Star shortly after Rotatori's murder that there were “no solid leads” in the case.

 Local authorities worked the case with the Michigan State Police, and collaborated to chase down leads and interview witnesses.
 Rotatori’s husband, Jerry Nemke, was ruled out as a suspect when he presented a convincing alibi although he was arrested years before in Chicago as a teen and was later convicted of beating a waitress to death in 1960.
 He was released in 1978 and married Rotatori that year.
 The couple divorced and remarried in 1981, according to the Nonpareil.